aamnah/notes/src/blog/30_day_code_challenge_codecademy.md

 I'll be doing 30 days (hopefully) of C#, starting with the course on Codecademy.
 I'll be happy if i even manage to do two weeks though.
 A month is a long time to plan for.

+## Day 5

+April 29, 2020

+Took a break, because life happened.
+There was a death, and there was a fire..
+Got back to it today, finished Module 3 of _C# Fundamentals_

+- Learning the C# Syntax
+  - Introduction
+  - Working with Code Blocks and Statements
+  - Adding Numbers and Creating Arrays
+  - Looping through Arrays
+  - Using a List
+  - Computing and Formatting the Result

+Took me about 3 hours, even though i am familiar with the subject and it wasn't difficult.
+That's what it usually takes though, 30mins of video means 3hrs for me.
+Now i'm worried that the #freeApril will end and so will my subscription =(

 ## Day 4

 April 5, 2020